It can be hard to keep track of policy changes and legislative reforms that affect you and the person that you are caring for.

 In recognition of the need to support and sustain the vital work of unpaid carers, in 2015 the Australian Government committed $33.7 million over four years to design a new way of funding and delivering services called the Integrated Plan for Carer Support Services (The Plan).
 The Plan is being developed to reflect the Australian Government’s priorities for carers, and outlines actions to improve access to information and services specifically for carers.

-Over the past 18 months the Department of Social Services (DSS) has worked with the sector and carers to co-design a service model which will provide more services to more carers, with the aim to reach carers earlier in their caring journey in order to sustain them by providing supports that build their capacity, reduce strain, enable increased participation in education and the workforce and ultimately improve wellbeing.
+The Department of Social Services (DSS) has been working with the sector and carers to co-design a service model which will provide more services to more carers, with the aim to reach carers earlier in their caring journey in order to sustain them by providing supports that build their capacity, reduce strain, enable increased participation in education and the workforce and ultimately improve wellbeing.

 1 in 8 South Australians are carers.
 About one quarter of the population are affected by government decisions and policies that impact on carers.
 Carers are entitled to services in their own right, even though their needs are inextricably linked with those of the care recipients.